 - If the goal is qualitative, you can choose a scale as the system and something like 1-10 for the measurement unit.

 Although it’s incredibly simple, deciding how you’re going to measure your goal significantly increases your chances of achieving it.
-When you can measure your progress and make adjustments for improvement, you’ll never be wondering where you are on your road to success.
+When you can measure your progress and adjust for improvement, you’ll never be wondering where you are on your road to success.

 The Bottom Line

-By reading this article, you’re already on the road to making changes!
-Seeking a more hands-on approach to your goal-setting activities?
+Seeking a more hands-on approach to goal-setting?
 Learn this process directly from Arootah’s CEO and founder Rich Bello by downloading Bello’s free playbook, The 10 Step Arootah Success Formula.
 It’s a simple, straightforward process designed to support you in systematically achieving your goals.

 This was a really insightful article that helped me understand how to break down the concept of goal setting in different ways.